-Command Purpose Step 6 Router(config-mst)# show pending Verifies your configuration by displaying the pending configuration.
-Step 7 Router(config) # exit Applies all changes, and return to global configuration mode.
-Step 8 Router(config)# spanning-tree mode mst Enables MST and RSTP.
-Caution Changing the spanning tree mode can disrupt traffic because all spanning tree instances are stopped for the previous mode and restarted in the new mode.
+Command Purpose Router# configure terminal Enters global configuration mode.
+Router(config)# spanning-tree mst configuration Enters MST configuration mode.
+Router(config-mst)# instance instance_id vlan Maps VLANs to an MST instance.
+For instance_id, the range is 0 to 4094.
+For vlan vlan_range, the range is 1 to 4094. vlan_range When you map VLANs to an MST instance, the mapping is incremental, and the VLANs specified in the command are added to or removed from the VLANs that were previously mapped.
+To specify a VLAN range, use a hyphen; for example, instance 1 vlan 1-63 maps VLANs 1 through 63 to MST instance 1.
+To specify a VLAN series, use a comma; for example, instance 1 vlan 10, 20, 30 maps VLANs 10, 20, and 30 to MST instance 1.
+Router(config-mst)# name instance_name Specifies the instance name.
+The name string has a maximum length of 32 characters and is case sensitive.
+Router(config-mst)# revision version Specifies the configuration revision number.
+The range is 0 to 65535.
+Router(config-mst)# show pending Verifies your configuration by displaying the pending configuration.
+Router(config)# exit Applies all changes, and return to global configuration mode.
+Router(config)# spanning-tree mode mst Enables MST and RSTP.
+Changing the spanning tree mode can disrupt traffic because all spanning tree instances are stopped for the previous mode and restarted in the new mode.
 You cannot run both MST and PVST+ or both MST and rapid PVST+ at the same time.
-Step 9 Router(config)# end Returns to privileged EXEC mode.
-Step 10 Router# show running-config Verifies your entries.
+Router(config)# end Returns to privileged EXEC mode.

+Command Purpose Step 10 Router# show running-config Verifies your entries.
 Step 11 Router# copy running-config startup-config (Optional) Saves your entries in the configuration file.